Bannockburn Visitor Centre - hi-tech game show treatment.

 To the Scots, the date is probably the best known date in their history.
 It isn’t important to the English, as they prefer 1066.
 And to the rest of the world, it’s a pretty murky date altogether.
 (Trust me, I’ve edited guidebooks.)

 (Pictured here) Wait, isn’t that King Robert I of Scotland, impressing those two tourism professionals?
 And – no, it can’t be – yes, it is.
 It’s King Edward II of England himself, looking very pensive and slightly apprehensive.
 Well, from what I heard, he wasn’t too keen on chatting to, uhmm, the ladies.
 Nudge, wink.

-Yes.
-Rather cleverly, the designers have avoided anything partisan by giving the impression that the battle was just some kind of computer game: a kind of make-believe, illusory, flashing, who-cares-who-wins entertainment.
+Rather cleverly, the designers have avoided anything overtly favouring Scotland by interpreting the battle as some kind of computer game: a kind of make-believe, illusory, flashing, who-cares-who-wins entertainment.

 So, what do you get for your entrance fee (which some say is pretty steep if you are not a member of the NTS)?
 There is a shop selling Bannockburn themed stuff and other stuff as well.
 In fact, it’s got lots of stuff.
 After your browse, suitably batched and timed, you are taken into a kind of high-tech Punch-and-Judy show which gives some historical background, using animated figures.
 It’s all very clever - almost tongue in-cheek.